ybavgito/Sync.-me/README.md

 # Sync.me
-Sync.me creates personalized Spotify playlists with up to 30 songs that fit the user’s current mood.
-It uses the five hundred most recent tracks saved to a user’s profile as possible songs for the playlist.
-The mood of the user is obtained using either by taking a picture of the user’s face and reading their emotions or by them manually inputting a mood.
+Sync.me builds customised Spotify playlists with up to 30 tracks that are appropriate for the user's current mood.
+As viable music for the playlist, it takes the 500 most recent tunes saved to a user's profile.
+The user's mood can be determined by taking a picture of their face and reading their emotions, or by manually inputting a mood.

 # Built With
 - [Spotify API](https://developer.spotify.com/documentation/web-api/)